GadgetsMenu/gadgetsmenu-docs/content/enUS/others/particle-effects.md

 These are the available Particle Effects you can use as custom particles.

+It should be noted that if your server version is 1.11, you can only use the particle effects under the 1.8 - 1.11 list.
+And so on, if your server version is 1.19, you may use the particle effects under the 1.8 - 1.19 list.

 ## Particle Effect List
 <div class="md-tab-wrapper">
     <div class="md-tab-header">